s9poa/gridsync-connect/README.md

 # GridSync Connect
-A fully functional project built to simulate a connected gaming platform with user accounts, profiles, and social features.
+This project simulates a connected gaming platform with user accounts, profiles, and social features.

 ## 🌐 Live Site
 [Visit GridSync Connect](https://your-live-link.com) <!-- Replace with your live site link -->